Bhagirathi Express

 The 13103 / 13104 Bhagirathi Express is an express train running between Sealdah and Lalgola, thereby linking Kolkata with the Murshidabad district, in the state of West Bengal.
-This train covers 228 km of distance at an average speed of 52 km/h, and through its journey, it passes through important stations like Ranaghat, Krishnanagar, Bethuadahari, Plassey, Beldanga, Berhampore, Murshidabad, Jiaganj, Bhagawangola, Lalgola.
+This train covers 228 km of distance at an average speed of 52 km/h, and through its journey, it passes through important stations like Ranaghat, Krishnanagar, Bethuadahari, Debagram, Plassey, Beldanga, Berhampore, Murshidabad, Jiaganj, Bhagawangola, Lalgola.

 Facilities

 Coaches available in this train are: AC Chair Car (3), Second Sitting (4) and General (6).
 All the classes except general class requires prior reservation.
 Tatkal booking is available in this train.
 Pantry car facility is not available.
 Throughout its journey it is hauled by WAP-5 or WAP-7 or WAG-5 class of locomotive.